 Water Safety Lessons

-The YMCA installed an Endless Pools Fastlane in their pool.
-The Fastlane delivers Endless Pools' signature swim current in almost any traditional pool.
+The YMCA installed an Endless Pools Fastlane Pro current in their pool.
+The Fastlane Pro system delivers Endless Pools' signature swim current in almost any traditional pool.
 With dozens of speeds, the Fastlane current is fully adjustable for all levels; at its top speed, the Fastlane current is equal to a vigorous 1:08/100-yard pace.

 "Essentially, it simulates what a rip current is like," says Michelle Krenzer, YMCA Aquatics Director, in this WBTW News video (above).
-"As you swim up to it," she said of the Endless Pools Fastlane, "the harder it is.
+"As you swim up to it," she said of the Fastlane Pro current system, "the harder it is.
 If you let go, it will push you all the way out just like a rip current will."

 In a separate video interview with the WMBF News team, she reported, "It's been extremely useful for us.
 We teach kids how to get in and out of rip currents."